bharathi9/RepData_PeerAssessment1/PA1_template.md

 This is a simple analysis of the activity data collected by a subject during the months of October and November 2012.
 The data collected is the number of steps taken in 5 minute intervals each day.

-The data is available [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip)
+The data is available [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).

 The variables included in this dataset are:

-- **steps**: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+- **steps**: Number of steps taken in a 5-minute interval (missing values are coded as NA)

 - **date**: The date on which the measurement was taken in YYYY-MM-DD format